Along Mexico’s Independence Trail

 A Poignant Tribute

 In a corridor of the Alhondiga, now the beautifully restored state museum, four consecutive rooms — each bearing the name and bronze likeness of the four heroes of the Independence — are immortalized by the light of an eternal flame.
 Both the context and juxtaposition make this one of the country’s most eloquent monuments.
-In contrast to the quiet 00068_s_r13ak6qy3ev0067dignity of the memorial, the walls of the museum’s stairways are covered with the strident murals of Jose Chavez Moredo, in the best tradition of Mexican muralists.
+In contrast to the quiet dignity of the memorial, the walls of the museum’s stairways are covered with the strident murals of Jose Chavez Moredo, in the best tradition of Mexican muralists.

 A cultural focal point for the town, the University of Guanajuato, the second most important in Mexico, was begun in 1732 as a Jesuit school.
 Its students are noted for their performances of Entremeses, witty sketches, most written nearly four hundred years ago by Miguel Cervantes, performed outdoors in the spring.
 The Entremeses gave rise to the Cervantes Festival held every October.
 It is the premier cultural festival in Mexico, attracting performers from around the world.